International Olympic Committee: Olympic marketing

 During the first half of the 20th century the IOC ran on a small budget.
-As president of the IOC from 1952 to 1972, Avery Brundage rejected all attempts to link the Olympics with commercial interest.
-Brundage believed the lobby of corporate interests would unduly impact the IOC's decision-making.
-Brundage's resistance to this revenue stream meant the IOC left organising committees to negotiate their own sponsorship contracts and use the Olympic symbols.
+As IOC president from 1952 to 1972, Avery Brundage rejected all attempts to link the Olympics with commercial interests.
+Brundage believed that corporate interests would unduly impact the IOC's decision-making.
+Brundage's resistance to this revenue stream left IOC organising committees to negotiate their own sponsorship contracts and use the Olympic symbols.

-When Brundage retired the IOC had US$2 million in assets; eight years later the IOC coffers had swelled to US$45 million.
+When Brundage retired the IOC had US$2 million in assets; eight years later coffers had swollen, to US$45 million.
 This was primarily due to a shift in ideology toward expansion of the Games through corporate sponsorship and the sale of television rights.
 When Juan Antonio Samaranch was elected IOC president in 1980 his desire was to make the IOC financially independent.
 Samaranch appointed Canadian IOC member Richard Pound to lead the initiative as Chairman of the "New Sources of Finance Commission".

 In 1982 the IOC drafted International Sport and Leisure, a Swiss sports marketing company, to develop a global marketing programme for the Olympic Movement.
-ISL successfully developed the programme but was replaced by Meridian Management, a company partly owned by the IOC in the early 1990s.
-In 1989, one of the staff members at ISL Marketing, Michael Payne, moved to the IOC and became the organisation's first marketing director.
-ISL and then Meridian, continued in the established role as the IOC's sales and marketing agents until 2002.
+ISL developed the programme, but was replaced by Meridian Management, a company partly owned by the IOC in the early 1990s.
+In 1989, a staff member at ISL Marketing, Michael Payne, moved to the IOC and became the organisation's first marketing director.
+ISL and then Meridian continued in the established role as the IOC's sales and marketing agents until 2002.
 In collaboration with ISL Marketing and Meridian Management, Payne made major contributions to the creation of a multibillion-dollar sponsorship marketing programme for the organisation which, along with improvements in TV marketing and improved financial management, helped to restore the IOC's financial viability.